-Additional information All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Currency Hedged Share-Class will be allocated solely to the Currency Hedged Share-Class.
-The list of available Share-Classes of this Sub-Fund is available on www.gsam.com/responsible- investing.
-An additional maximum Share-Class Overlay Fee of 0.04% is charged for Overlay Share-Classe and based on actual costs.
+All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Currency Hedged Share-Class will be allocated solely to the Currency Hedged Share-Class.

+The list of available Share-Classes of this Sub-Fund is available on https://am.gs.com.

+An additional maximum Share-Class Overlay Fee of 0.04% is charged for Overlay Share-Classes and based on actual costs.

-Share-Class Maximum Management Fee Fixed Service Fee Maximum Subscription Fee payable to the distributor(s) Maximum Conversion Fee payable to the distributor(s) Х 2.15% 0.12% 3%
+Share-Class Maximum Management Fee Fixed Service Fee Maximum Subscription Fee payable to the distributor(s) Maximum Conversion Fee payable to the distributor(s) X 2.15% 0.12% 3% 3% in Belgium and 1% elsewhere